rserran/pysheeet/docs/notes/pytorch/pytorch.rst

 Gradient
 --------

 Automatic differentiation is PyTorch's core feature for training neural networks.
 Understanding gradient computation and control is essential for deep learning.
+PyTorch builds a dynamic computation graph during forward pass and computes gradients during backward pass using the chain rule.

 .. code-block:: python